Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: Car Ownership

-exclusive analysis shows that the N Oracle Rd / W Grant Rd neighborhood has
+three.
+But households in the N Oracle Rd / W Grant Rd neighborhood buck

 27.9% of the households in this neighborhood don't own a car at